blog | xaluca tours

 What to do in Marrakech in 48 hours

 Marrakech is one of Morocco's most popular tourist destinations, known for its vibrant culture and history.
-The city has a rich history dating back to the 11th century.
-The city has much to offer visitors, and there's plenty to see and do in just 48 hours.
-From exploring the old medina to shopping for souvenirs in the markets, Marrakech is a place you shouldn't miss.
+The city boasts a rich history dating back to the 11th century.
+It has much to offer visitors, and there's plenty to see and do in just 48 hours.
+From exploring the ancient medina to shopping for souvenirs in the markets, Marrakech is a must-see.

-Day one should start with a visit to the Bahia Palace, a stunning building built in the 19th century that has been converted into a museum.
-Here you can see the Sultan's impressive reception rooms and private gardens.
-It's also recommended to visit the El Bahia Palace, another palace built in the 19th century with stunning decor and architecture.
+Your first day should begin with a visit to the Bahia Palace, a stunning 19th-century building that has been converted into a museum.
+Here you can see the impressive reception halls and the sultan's private gardens.
+A visit to El Bahia Palace, another 19th-century palace with impressive decoration and architecture, is also highly recommended.

-After exploring the palaces, head to the famous Jemaa el-Fnaa Square, the heart of the old city.
-Here you will find a wide variety of street vendors, buskers, jugglers, and other performers putting on a non-stop show.
-It's a great place to sit and enjoy Moroccan herbal tea and some delicious tapas while observing the lively atmosphere of the square.
+After exploring the palaces, head to the famous Jemaa el-Fna square, the heart of the old city.
+Here you'll find a wide variety of street vendors, musicians, jugglers, and other performers putting on a continuous show.
+It's an ideal place to sit and enjoy a Moroccan herbal tea and some delicious tapas while soaking up the lively atmosphere of the square.

-In the evening, don't miss the opportunity to enjoy a traditional Moroccan dinner in a riad (traditional Moroccan house) converted into a restaurant.
-You can sample typical dishes such as tagine (meat or vegetable stew) and couscous (a dish of couscous) while enjoying traditional music and the cozy atmosphere of the riad.
+Later that night, don't miss the chance to enjoy a traditional Moroccan dinner in a riad (traditional Moroccan house) converted into a restaurant.
+You can sample typical dishes like tagine (a meat or vegetable stew) and couscous while enjoying traditional music and the riad's cozy atmosphere.

-On the second day, you can spend time exploring the city's markets and shops.
-The Fabric Souk, also known as the Fabric Souk, is one of the largest and oldest markets in Marrakech, specializing in fabrics and clothing.
-You can find a wide variety of fabrics, from silks and wools to rugs and ceramics.
+On your second day, you can explore the city's markets and shops.
+The Mercat de la Sed, also known as the Souk de la Tela, is one of Marrakech's largest and oldest markets, specializing in fabrics and clothing.
+You can find a wide variety of textiles, from silks and wools to carpets and ceramics.

-Today, Marrakech is a bustling metropolis, brimming with culture and plenty to see and do.
-Whether you're interested in exploring the city's historic sites, shopping in its bustling markets, or simply soaking up the chaotic and mystical atmosphere of the Red City, Marrakech has something for everyone.
+Today, Marrakech is a bustling metropolis, rich in culture and with plenty to see and do.
+Whether you're interested in exploring the city's historical sites, shopping in its bustling markets, or simply soaking up the chaotic and mystical atmosphere of the Red City, Marrakech has something for everyone.

-The city is filled with historic monuments, cultural experiences, and delicious food.
-With so much to see and do, it can be difficult to know how to spend your time wisely, so below we provide a 48-hour itinerary of the must-see sights and activities in Marrakech so you can make the most of your time in this Moroccan city.
+The city is brimming with historical monuments, cultural experiences, and delicious food.
+With so much to see and do, it can be difficult to know how to spend your time wisely, so below is a 48-hour itinerary of must-see sights and activities in Marrakech to help you make the most of your time in this Moroccan city.

 Jemaa el-Fnaa Square

 To start, be sure to stroll through Jemaa el-Fnaa Square.
 This is the city's world-famous central square and is bustling with life day and night.
-During the day, you'll find snake charmers, acrobats, and other colorful figures such as fortune tellers and storytellers vying for your attention.
+During the day, you'll find snake charmers, acrobats, and other colorful characters like fortune tellers and storytellers vying for your attention.
 At night, the square fills with food stalls serving Moroccan specialties.
-It is undoubtedly one of the busiest squares in Africa, and is also considered a UNESCO World Heritage Site.
+Without a doubt, it is one of the busiest squares in Africa, and it is also a UNESCO World Heritage Site.

 The Koutoubia Mosque is one of the most beautiful mosques in Marrakech, and the largest in the city.
 Its minaret is visible from across the city.
-As with the rest of the mosques in the city, entry is prohibited to non-Muslims, but you can admire the exterior architecture.
-It was built in the 12th century and is a great example of Moorish architecture.
+As with the other mosques in the city, entry is prohibited to non-Muslims, but you can admire the exterior architecture.
+It was built in the 12th century and is a prime example of Moorish architecture.

-The Majorelle Garden is a public garden and was created by the French artist Jacques Majorelle over a period of forty years, from 1923 until his death in 1962.
-This garden is known for its vibrant blue color, which is used throughout the garden on buildings, planters, and walls, which were painted by Majorelle himself.
+The Majorelle Garden is a public garden created by the French artist Jacques Majorelle over forty years, from 1923 until his death in 1962.
+This garden is known for its vibrant blue color, which is used throughout the garden on buildings, planters, and walls, and which was painted by Majorelle himself.
 The garden houses a collection of native Moroccan plants, as well as cacti and other succulents from around the world.
-The garden's most iconic feature is its blue walls, which were painted by Majorelle himself.
+The garden's most iconic feature is its blue walls, painted by Majorelle himself.
 The walls are covered in blue tiles, and the color is believed to represent the sky, as well as Majorelle's love of water.
-The garden was designed by Majorelle with a series of small gardens, which were inspired by the gardens of Marrakech.
+The garden was designed by Majorelle as a series of smaller gardens, inspired by the gardens of Marrakech.

 Bahia Palace:

 A 48-hour Marrakech itinerary wouldn't be complete without a visit to the Bahia Palace.
-The palace was built in the late 19th century by a Moroccan ruler and is now one of the city's most popular tourist attractions.
+Built in the late 19th century by a Moroccan ruler, the palace is now one of the city's most popular tourist attractions.

-The palace is best known for its intricate Moorish architecture and beautiful gardens.
-Visitors can explore the palace's many rooms and courtyards, which offer a glimpse into the luxurious lifestyle of Morocco's ruling class.
+It's best known for its intricate Moorish architecture and beautiful gardens.
+Visitors can explore the palace's numerous rooms and courtyards, which offer a glimpse into the luxurious lifestyle of Morocco's ruling class.

 After exploring the Bahia Palace, be sure to take some time to wander through the nearby labyrinthine medina.
 This bustling market is filled with stalls selling everything from spices to souvenirs.